 Believe it or not, bins can be a more aesthetically-pleasing addition to the kitchen than you'd imagine.
 Hidden away behind a cupboard door, integrated bins are sleek and stylish.

 Perfectly poised to house your separated paper, glass and plastic for recycling, the compartmented bins are ideal for busy households who want to be eco-friendly.

 Remove unsightly kitchen bins from the view of your guests and create extra space in your kitchen.

 Keep your kitchenware in easy reach with wall storage.
 When cabinet and drawer space is in short supply – but your utensils and accessories aren't – wall storage could create a solution.

 Shelves can make a style statement as well as providing room to stash pots.
-Use the space to stow away everyday items like decorative mugs, coffee, tea and sugar.
+Use the space as kitchen accessories storage, to stow away everyday items like decorative mugs, coffee, tea and sugar.

-If you don't have space to accommodate a walk-in pantry or larder, a pull-out organizer paired with cabinet door racks could offer you a neat storage alternative.
+If you don't have space to accommodate a walk-in pantry or larder, a pull-out organiser paired with cabinet door racks could offer you a neat storage alternative.

 Maximising cupboard space, a pull-out organiser keeps everything in easy reach – practical for everyday use.
 Stack up tins and jars, dry foods and cupboard sauces.